drtheodor/ait/README.md

 ### If you have [Gravity Changer (qouteall fork)](https://modrinth.com/mod/gravity-api-fork/versions)
 - You will be able to control your TARDIS interior gravity from the [TARDIS Monitor](https://loqor.dev/ait/Monitor/)

-That's not all folks!
-We also have some extra compatibility but due to not getting in trouble you would have to install a special mod to make AIT communicate perfectly with your favorite mods.
+We also have some extra compatibility but for this you would have to install a special mod to make AIT communicate perfectly with your mods.

 ### If you have [Adventures in Space](https://github.com/DrTheodor/adventures-in-space) and [Ad Astra](https://modrinth.com/mod/ad-astra)
 - Special compatibility with the TARDIS when playing with Ad Astra